-2) You Have No Clear Idea What Exactly You’re Paying For
+2) There Is No Clear Information About What You’re Paying For

-Maybe they will tell you that their product will provide you with financial independence and you’ll be able to leave your 9-5 tomorrow.
+Maybe they will tell you that their system will provide you with financial independence, and you’ll be able to leave your 9-5 job tomorrow.

-Even more, chances are you’ll be promised that you’ll never have to answer to a boss ever again.
+Or you’ll hear that you’ll never have to answer to a boss ever again.

 List Of Scamming Websites Or Low-Quality Products To Avoid: